IreneByte/groundstation/README.md

 # Groundstation

-ESP32 firmware for a WiFi-controlled robot using sensor fusion and a PID control loop.
-Uses a finite state machine for sensor data, a web dashboard, and fault handling.
+This is an ESP32-based project for a WiFi-controlled car using sensor fusion and PID control.
+It uses a finite state machine to define the car's behaviour, sensor data, a basic web dashboard, and fault handling.

 ![Platform](https://img.shields.io/badge/Platform-ESP32-%233186A0?style=flat-square)
 ![Environment](https://img.shields.io/badge/Environment-VSCode-007ACC?style=flat-square)